TheFreck/RiskGame.API/README.md

 **3/27/21
 Built a** time series chart today.
 Right now it lacks axis labels of any kind but it displays the value of a single asset over time.

+**3/29/21
+Reworked a** lot of the logic of the progression of the market.
+Added Thread.Sleep to control the speed of the progression.
+Renamed the Agenda class to Economy and Economy to Market.
+Agenda was a dumb name from the start!
+So a new game is a new instance of an Economy.
+It sends its id back to the client so that assets, players and transactions can occur within a game.
+Made a better start and stop switch and also cleaned up some obsolete methods.